rusticbison/website/_posts/2017-11-03-hardfork-attack.md

-Some people seem to be confused as to what Bitcoin is, or what it means.
+Some people are confused about Bitcoin.
 To be clear, there’s only one Bitcoin software client, and that’s located in this repository on Github:

 [https://github.com/bitcoin/bitcoin](https://github.com/bitcoin/bitcoin)